Ilhamfp31/Prolog-Survival-Adventure-Game/README.md

-# Prolog-Survival-Adventure-Game
+# Prolog Survival Adventure Game

 A survival adventure game developed with prolog.
+This repository is an assignment from **IF2121 Logic of Informatics**.